bartificer/programming-by-stealth/docs/pbs82.md

 First, since we passed 2 as the only argument, within the `squareCube()` function `n` now equals 2.

 On the first line we see that a new variable named `ans` will store the value `await` eventually evaluates to.
 In this case `await` will pause execution of the function until the automatically generated promise of the result of calling the async function `cube()` resolves or rejects.
-Once the automatically generated promise resolves, `await` will take on the value resolved to and un-pause the execution of `cube()`.
+Once the automatically generated promise resolves, `await` will take on the value resolved to and unpause the execution of `cube()`.
 This means that the value stored in `ans` is 2 cubed, i.e. 8.
 The key thing to remember is that `await` both waited and then unwrapped the promise.
 Although `cube()` returned a promise, `ans` contains the number 8, not a promise for 8.

 A very similar things happens on the next line.
 This time `await` pauses and waits for the promise automatically generated by calling the async function `square()` to resolve.
 Since `ans` was 8, `await` evaluated to 8 times 8, or 64, and that value was then stored in `ans`, so `ans` became 64.

-Note that we just made two inter-dependent asynchronous calls which are non-blocking but written to look like basic synchronous code.
+Note that we just made two interdependent asynchronous calls which are non-blocking but written to look like basic synchronous code.
 We were able to achieve this without any obvious callbacks or promise chains.

 When used together, `async` and `await` really do let us eat our cake and have it!